mihai-preda/puppet_course/files/bolt.md

 echo "export BOLT_PROJECT='/puppet_course'" >> /root/.bashrc
 exec bash
 cat bolt-ssh-key.pub >> ~/.ssh/authorized_keys
+# **Important Note: projects created with one version of bolt will not run properly if executed with another version of bolt**
 # set puppet server on nodes
 puppet config set server puppet.preda.ca
 # after successful deployment of puppet server, use control-repo with agents instead of bolt